morpho-org/vault-v2/README.md

 It can:

-- Allocate funds from enabled markets to the “idle market”.
+- Deallocate funds from enabled markets to the “idle market”.
 - Decrease absolute caps.
 - Revoke timelocked actions.